Find out what some of our graduates are doing today in pursuing their successful careers.

 The following tool lists were put together under the guidance of industry professionals, such as dealership service managers, auto service center store managers and automotive business owners who employ UTI grads.1 Depending on the type of career you’re hoping to pursue, you can refer to these lists as a guide when building your tool set.

 This list is designed to be a starting point for an automotive technician going to work in a new car dealership.
-Each OEM auto manufacturer has their unique tools, and those items can be added under the guidance of a Snap-on Education Representative.
+Each OEM auto manufacturer has their unique tools, and those items can be added under the guidance of a Snap-on education representative.

 The following tools are categorized by item name and item description and can be purchased from sep.snapon.com.

 This list is designed to support a new technician starting as a general automotive technician working at an automotive service franchise, dealership or independent repair shop.
-These techs need to be prepared to service late model vehicles, but might also need SAE sizes to service older vehicles and equipment.
+These techs need to be prepared to service late-model vehicles but might also need SAE sizes to service older vehicles and equipment.

 Now that we’ve covered the essential tools, it’s time to start building your tool set.
 This is a long list, but keep in mind that you most likely won’t need to have every tool you’ll use on the job.
-Employers typically provide the larger, high investment pieces of diagnostic equipment and specialty tools that won’t be used as frequently.
-However, technicians are expected to have the common tools they’ll use day in and day out.
+Employers typically provide the larger, high-investment pieces of diagnostic equipment and specialty tools that won’t be used as frequently.
+However, technicians are expected to have the common tools they’ll use day-in and day-out.

-So when should you start building your tool set?
-It’s recommended to start acquiring tools while you complete your Automotive training program.
+So, when should you start building your tool set?
+It’s recommended to start acquiring tools while you complete your automotive training program.
 Having a core set of tools before you leave school is essential when applying for your first job in the industry.

 Snap-on offers a very wide range of starter tool set options.
 They offer over 40 tool set configurations designed to support almost anyone starting their career in the transportation service industry.
-As a UTI student, it’s important to take advantage of your student discount to purchase these tools at a lower cost.
+As a UTI student, it’s important to take advantage of your student discount to purchase these tools at a lower cost.19

 Universal Technical Institute of Illinois, Inc. is approved by the Division of Private Business and Vocational Schools of the Illinois Board of Higher Education.